-Social Security has established criteria that disability advocates must meet in order to receive direct payment of their fees from the Social Security Administration (SSA).
+Social Security has established criteria that non-attorney advocates must meet in order to receive direct payment of their fees from the Social Security Administration (SSA).
 A disability advocate must:

-Disability attorneys are generally more adept at questioning vocational and medical experts than non-attorney advocates.
+Disability attorneys may be more adept at questioning vocational and medical experts than non-attorney advocates.
 Lawyers have been trained to aggressively cross-examine expert witnesses and exploit weak spots in their testimony.
-Disability claims are often denied because damaging expert testimony goes unchallenged; don't let it happen in your case.
+Disability claims are often denied because applicants don't challenge damaging testimony from vocational expert witnesses.

-Attorneys tend to have a better grasp of Social Security rules and regulations than non-attorney advocates.
+Some attorneys have a better grasp of the Social Security rules and regulations that might come up at hearings than non-attorney advocates.
 Whether you're at the hearing level or the Appeals Council, it's essential for your representative to understand Social Security's many regulations, the HALLEX (a manual used by employees of Social Security), and any relevant case law.

-In addition, it's common for both attorney and non-attorney representatives to submit written briefs to judges prior to a hearing, and on appeal to the Appeals Council.
+In addition, it's common for attorneys to submit written briefs to judges prior to a hearing, and on appeal to the Appeals Council.
 A lawyer who understands the complexities of Social Security disability law is better-equipped to craft a persuasive argument than an advocate without legal training.

-Given the vast differences in training, it is perhaps surprising that disability advocates and attorneys virtually always charge the same fees.
-That's because Social Security regulations state that disability representatives, both lawyers and non-lawyers, may charge no more than 25% of the past-due disability benefits owed to the claimant, with a cap of $6,000.
+Disability advocates and attorneys charge the same fees for most disability claims.
+That's because Social Security regulations state that disability representatives, both lawyers and non-lawyers, may charge no more than 25% of the past-due disability benefits owed to the claimant, with a cap of $7,200.